peerbit/yii/README.md

 # yii
-This Shows basic yii project working environment
+This text has been modified